| | |

 Access Control Lists

-Rules for packet filters (typically routers) that define which packets
+Rules for packet filters (typically routers) that

 to pass and which to block.